Higher-order topological corner and bond-localized modes in magnonic insulators: Wilson loop: Discussion on first-order topological invariant

 \section{Wilson loop: Discussion on first-order topological invariant}

-Furthermore, we implement the Wilson loop formulation to compute the first-order topological invariant (polarization)~\cite{benalcazarprb2017}.
-By utilizing the Bloch states of the occupied subspace of $\mathcal{H}_\vk$, we obtain the Wannier spectra $\nu_x$ as a function of the Bloch momentum $k_y$ for the discretized Brillouin zone (see Fig.~\ref{fig:FigS2}).
-Then, the dipole polarization $p_{x}$ is given by~\cite{benalcazarprb2017}
+Furthermore, we implement the Wilson loop formulation to compute the first-order topological invariant (the bulk-polarization)~\cite{PhysRevB.96.245115}.
+By utilizing the Bloch states of the occupied subspace of $\mathcal{H}_\vk$ within the Brillouin zone, we can construct the Wilson loop operator ~\cite{PhysRevB.96.245115} in the following way: